sketchypea/TryHackMe/paths/completeBeginner/uploadvulns/task11/README.md

 ```

 ## Testing
+I decided to use Curl to bypass the client side filtering.
 I uploaded  a test .jpg file using the form, captured the request using browser dev tools and exported as a Curl command (image data replaced with BASE64_DATA_HERE for readability):

 ```bash
 curl 'http://jewel.uploadvulns.thm/'